 A few years ago when we were in our rental house before we did much DIY, I had a paper chandelier from IKEA that was plug-in and I wanted it over the dining room table.
 The Hubs told me it was easy to convert a plug-in light to a hardwired light.
 But I knew less than nothing about electrical work back then and just the thought of that to me was scary.

 There really is nothing to be afraid of though.
-Here is how easy it is to turn a plug-in light to a hardwired ceiling light:

 Hold your light fixture up to the ceiling and measure the length of cord you’ll need from there.
 Then add about 6 inches to that length and cut your cord there.

-2. Cut off the outer layer.
+2. Cut off the outer layer of insulation.

 Using your utility knife, cut the outer layer (insulation) off about 5 inches down from the newly cut end.
 Make sure you’re cutting through the outer layer only and not the wires inside!